 Our handcrafted leather goods start with the best possible raw materials.
 We use only the highest quality U.S. sourced leather, canvas, and denim.

-Our palette of exceptional materials delivers timeless style and unparalleled durability, so you can pass your Orox on to your kids, grand kids, or whoever else is lucky enough to be next in line.
+Our palette of exceptional materials delivers timeless style and unparalleled durability, so you can pass your Orox bag, purse, or pack on to your kids, grandkids, or whoever else is lucky enough to be next in line to receive these heirlooms.

 Over time, the leather will become shiny and smooth, particularly in the spots that are worn next to your body.
-The oil-tanned leather that we use is made in Red Wing, Minnesota (the same place that makes Red Wing boots).
+The oil-tanned leather we use is made in Red Wing, Minnesota (the same place that makes Red Wing boots).
 We use oil-tanned leather in our Nuntius X and Merces Tote among other products.